zsoltibaba37/weight/README.md

 # weigt
-Calculation of weight plates or bars
+Calculation of weight one plates or bars.